mmiranda222/.statsuite/content/install-source-code/Windows-Stat-Core-services.md

 ---
-title: Source code Windows installation example of .Stat Core services
+title: "Source code Windows installation example of .Stat Core services"
 subtitle:
 comments: false
-weight: 28
+weight: 34
 ---

 The following example, contains the list of steps required to deploy a **specific topology** of the dotstatsuite-core components.
 The configuration of the components has been **predefined with default values** to ease the installation process.
 The installation process is based on **Git Bash commands** as a way to standardize and reduce the installation steps.